-11 Documents Needed to Rent an Apartment [2024]
+11 Documents Needed to Rent an Apartment [2025]

-1. Paystubs
+1. Paystubs or Bank Statements

 A landlord needs proof that you're financially covered to make rent every month.
 It's not enough to just think you can swing it; they want to see that your income is stable and realistic.

 What's realistic when it comes to rental payments?
-The rule of thumb is your rent should be no more than 30% of your gross monthly income.

-If your potential rent costs $900 a month, landlords prefer to see your income is at least $3,000 a month.
+The rule of thumb is that your rent should be no more than 30% of your gross monthly income.
+If your potential rent costs $1,000 a month, landlords prefer that your income is at least $3,000 a month.
 However, there are exceptions in expensive cities like New York and San Francisco.
+(You can also use a rent calculator to determine how much rent you can afford).

 3. Offer Letter

-4. ID
+4. Official Photo ID

 5. Proof of Renter's Insurance

-These days, many apartments require you to hold renter's insurance, which usually includes coverage for yourself and your property in the case of an unexpected event.
 If that's the case, you will likely be asked to show proof of insurance on the day you sign your lease.
 Landlords often have an insurer that they work with or can recommend, or you can shop for one on your own.

-If you provide your own credit report, you may be able to complete the process without disclosing your social security number.
+If you provide your own credit report, you may be able to complete the process without disclosing your Social Security number.
 In situations where it’s unavoidable, ask for any documents with your digits back and shred them.

 7. Credit Report

-Your credit report offers valuable insights into your financial past.
-Your landlord may request a fee to run a background check and credit report, or you may be asked to supply your own.
 Regardless of whether you're responsible for handing over a report, you should still check it to know what to expect.
 Your credit report can be pulled for free from the three major credit bureaus.

 8. Landlord References

 Previous landlord recommendations can go a long way in securing your next apartment.
 Bring a list of prior residences and recommendations from your landlords whenever possible.
-Although landlords run background screenings of your rental history, having recommendations in hand puts you ahead of the rental competition.

-9. Other References
+9. Personal References

 If it's your first time renting or you live in a competitive rental market, personal references are helpful, as they can speak to your character and reliability.
-Make sure you're collecting quality references.
-Asking your buddies to write a reference letter isn't the best practice.
-Instead, focus on previous landlords, property managers, supervisors, and colleagues.

-10. Uncommon Document Requests
+10. Additional Document Requests

 Even with all the paperwork you gather, landlords sometimes request additional documentation.
-It's always a good idea to bring along extras just in case they want more

 - Canceled rent checks

-- Copy of your social security card
+- Copy of your Social Security card

 - Past tax returns

-11. Your Guarantor’s Paperwork
+11. Your Guarantor’s or Co-Signer’s Paperwork

 Find Your Next Apartment Today